 There are no endemic diseases in Belize.
-No inoculations are required for entry, but anti-malaria tablets are recommended for extended stays in the jungle.
+Inoculations are not required for entry, but anti-malaria tablets are recommended for extended stays in the jungle.
 If you are on medication we strongly encourage you to bring an adequate supply with you.

-Belize is independent with a democratically elected parliamentary government and is a British Commonwealth member
+Belize have a democratically elected parliamentary government and is a member of the British Commonwealth

 The population of Belize is approximately 250,000 comprising Creoles (African-European), Garifuna (African-Indian), Mestizo (Spanish-Indian), Maya and European.